akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 :   @@snip [CompositionDocTest.java](/akka-docs/src/test/java/jdocs/stream/CompositionDocTest.java) { #non-nested-flow }

-It is clear however that there is no nesting present in our first attempt, since the library cannot figure out where we intended to put composite module boundaries, it is our responsibility to do that.
+It is clear however that there is no nesting present in our first attempt.
+Since the library cannot figure out where we intended to put composite module boundaries, it is our responsibility to do that.
 If we are using the DSL provided by the `Flow`, `Source`, `Sink` classes then nesting can be achieved by calling one of the methods `withAttributes()` or `named()` (where the latter is a shorthand for adding a name attribute).